teambit/docs/docs/best-practices.md

 ## Handling Assets

-Components may require using assets from your projects, such as images, graphics such as SVG files, or fonts.
+Components may require using assets from your projects, such as images, graphics, or fonts.

-One possible option is to publish those assets [on a CDN](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/) and access them via their full path URL.
-Alternatively, you can include them in your project as part of the components.
-You may include assets inside a component that exposes them as reusable assets.
-For example, you can have a logo component that also includes the logo image or SVG.

-It is also possible to include the assets in their own components and reuse them, among other components.
-Assets only components should not be associated with a compiler, as the compiler cannot find a proper entry point to start the compilation.
+You can define assets component that do not require a compiler.
 To simplify removing a compiler, group all assets under a dedicated [namespace](#use-namespaces), such as `assets`.
 Then, in the package.json, you can specify that all components under the `assets` namespace do not include a compiler, by using the [overrides](/docs/overrides) option:

 ```json
 "overrides": {